-The next set of questions ask about your knowledge related to workplace health, the reasons for implementing a workplace health program, and strategies to support a workplace health program.
+The next set of questions ask about your knowledge related to worksite health, the reasons for implementing a worksite health program, and strategies to support a worksite health program.

-From an organization’s perspective what are some reasons for supporting workplace health programs?
+From an organization’s perspective what are some reasons for supporting worksite health programs?
 Check all that apply.

 Combat escalating healthcare costs